jenkinsci/ontrack-plugin/README.md

 * _Configuration name in ontrack_ — name of the Jenkins configuration _in Ontrack_ ; this configuration will be used to generated back links to the Jenkins instance you are configuring.
 This will be used by the _Build notifier_.
 * _URL_ — base URL to the Ontrack instance
 * _User_ and _Password_ — user used for the connection to Ontrack - this user must have enough rights for the actions it has to carry from within Jenkins.
 Usually, giving a _Controller_ role should be enough.
+* _Max tries_ - number of times a call to Ontrack must be repeated in case of failure
+* _Retry delay_ - number of seconds between each retry attempt
+* _Remote Ontrack version cache_ - number of seconds we consider the version from Ontrack being valid.
+This version is used by some plugin services which need to ensure backward compatibility
+* _Security mode_ - defines how the security must be enforced

 Five individual plug-ins are provided by the general _Ontrack plug-in_.